-- UPDATED: Column NK (highlighted in light red in the pic below) has the number of leaves for the entire year.
+- UPDATED: Column NK (highlighted in light red in the pic below) has the number of annual leaves taken by an employee.
 It counts the leaves on working days only (those on weekends and/or holidays are not counted).
-Half day leaves are counted as 0.5.
+Half-day leaves are counted as 0.5.

-I have created this template for 10 employees.
-If you want to add more, just copy paste the formatting and formulas for additional rows.
+I have created this leave/attendance tracker template for 20 employees.
+If you want to add more, just copy-paste the formatting and formulas for additional rows.

 Also, since there is a VBA code involved, make sure you always save it with .xls or .xlsm extension.